A Master of Criminal Justice (M.C.J.) degree can help pave the way for advancement

 Please see undergraduate catalog for information regarding undergraduate programs.

-Applicants are expected to have an undergraduate degree in criminal justice, or to have completed a minimum of 18 credits at the undergraduate level in criminal justice or an approved equivalent.
+Applicants are expected to have an undergraduate degree in criminal justice or to have completed a minimum of 18 credits at the undergraduate level in criminal justice or an approved equivalent and an undergraduate grade point average of 3.0 or above.

 All application materials are to be submitted to the College of Graduate Studies.